secure-software-engineering/COVA/README.md

 `java -jar cova_automatic-$VERSION.jar -apk $APKS_PATH -config $REPO_LOCATION/cova/config -platform $ANDROID_PLATFORMS`

 5. The results of automatic tests appear in `$user.home/cova_test_results`.
 On Linux this is `~/cova_test_results`, on Windows it is `C:\Users\%username%\cova_test_results`.

+## Code Style
+The submodule cova follows Google's code styleguide.
+We use fmt-maven-plugin to format the code.
+Execute this before making your pull request `mvn com.coveo:fmt-maven-plugin:format`